sourceryinstitute/OpenCoarrays/INSTALL.md

 # with the desired easyconfig, e.g., OpenCoarrays-1.9.0-gompi-2017a.eb
 eb OpenCoarrays-1.9.0-gompi-2017a.eb --robot
 ```
-Once installed, OpenCoarrays can be used by loading the newly created environment
+Once installed, use OpenCoarrays by loading the newly created environment
-module `OpenCoarrays/1.9.0-gompi-2017a`.
+module `OpenCoarrays/1.9.0-gompi-2017a`:
 ```bash
 module load OpenCoarrays/1.9.0-gompi-2017a
 ```

 <a name="spack"></a>
-[Spack] can be used to install OpenCoarrays with the following bash commands:
+With [Spack], the following commands install OpenCoarrays in a bash shell:
 ```bash
 # Check build information for OpenCoarrays in the default specification file
 spack spec opencoarrays